You've got to set a policy and stick to it! Here's what to do:

 When you follow these steps, the customer’s pass will be deducted AND they’ll be marked as a no show for that class.

 As part of this new feature, we’ve added a new “No Shows” report as well – so you can always trace back to these situations.

 Want to make a one-time exception to your rule and NOT deduct a customer’s pass?
-You can edit the no-show & forgive that attendance.
+You can edit the no-show, set it to No Pass Assigned, then mark as forgive!
 Your records will still reflect that it was a no show unless you change that status.